KDE/kwooty/README.txt

 Version 0.5.1:
 --------------
-- Display update : parent row height is now larger
+- Display update : parent row height has been increased
-- Display update : "Progress" column now displays proper background for selected and mouse hover parent row as other columns
+- Display update : when parent row is selected or mouse hover, "Progress" column now displays colored background as other columns
-- Display update : when a parent row is expanded, "File Name" column size automatically adjusts according to children "File Name" size columns and available window size.
+- Display update : when a parent row is expanded, "File Name" column automatically adjusts its size according to children "File Name" text size and available window size.
+- Behaviour fix : when a new kde session is started and kwooty session is loaded, main window remains minimized if "Show system tray icon" is enabled
-- Localization ready : kwooty.pot has been added in "po" directory.
+- Ready for language translation : kwooty.pot has been added in "po" directory.
 Any translations are welcome ! :D

 Version 0.5.0: